-MM AQ-4 has been incorporated into the Project to reduce this impact to a less-thansignificant level.
+MM AQ-4 has been incorporated into the Project to reduce this impact to a less than significant level.

 - MM AQ-4 Greenhouse Gas Monitoring and Reduction Strategies.
-The Applicants shall be required to quantify and report annually the greenhouse gas (GHG) emissions associated with Project operations using methodologies prescribed for the California Climate Action Registry General Reporting Protocol, the California Air Resources Board (CARB) Compendium of Emission Factors and Methods to Support Mandatory Reporting of Greenhouse Gas Emissions (CCAR 2009, CARB 2007c) and the U.S. Environmental Protection Agency (EPA) Mandatory Reporting of Greenhouse Gases annual reports.
+The Applicant shall be required to quantify and report annually the greenhouse gas (GHG) emissions associated with Project operations using methodologies prescribed for the California Climate Action Registry General Reporting Protocol, the California Air Resources Board (CARB) Compendium of Emission Factors and Methods to Support Mandatory Reporting of Greenhouse Gas Emissions (CCAR 2009, CARB 2007c) and the U.S. Environmental Protection Agency (EPA) Mandatory Reporting of Greenhouse Gases annual reports.
 Copies shall be provided to the California State Lands Commission (CSLC) and Santa Barbara County Air Pollution Control District (APCD) staffs, including a reporting of all mitigation measures applied.
-In addition, a GHG emission to zero.
-The following measures, or their equivalent, shall be used individually or in combination to achieve such reductions: - On-site increased equipment efficiencies or operational modifications such as using more efficient de-watering systems at the EOF or other measures to reduce the need for crude heating; - Implementation of off-site GHG reduction programs in Santa Barbara County as approved by the APCD; and/or - Purchase of "credits" from a source that is verified by the CSLC staff or CARB.
+In addition, Venoco shall prepare and submit a GHG emission reduction program to CSLC staff for review and approval prior to commencement of construction.
+Venoco shall detail specific measures to reduce net GHG emissions to zero on an annual basis over the life of the Project.
+Annual updates shall specify any changes in such measures required to meet targeted reductions.
+The following measures, or their equivalent, shall be used individually or in combination to achieve such reductions: - On-site increased equipment efficiencies or operational modifications such as using more efficient de-watering systems at the EOF or other measures to reduce the need for crude heating;

+- Implementation of off-site GHG reduction programs in Santa Barbara County as approved by the APCD; and/or - Purchase of "credits" or offsets through existing adopted plan or mitigation program such as CARB's Cap-and-Trade program or Climate Action Reserve, the City of Goleta's Climate Action Plan, or other equivalent approved or certified program that is verified by the CSLC staff or CARB.